 “Another Hetfield crash n’ Burn”

-Demolish Metal Fanzine has a News section, which is where this should go, but I am going to post all the Worldwide Metal News and the hundreds of press releases that I have received over the years last.
-So this is a personal “Metal Story” of mine that I would like to share with the masses.
+Demolish Metal Fanzine [the print version] has a News section, which is where this should go, but I am going to post all the Worldwide Metal News and the hundreds of press releases that I have received over the years after all the main features, photos, reviews.
+This is a personal “Metal Story” of mine that I would like to share with the masses.
+N-Joy!

-Before we get into my heavy metal history (and to put this headline into perspective), let’s rewind the tape a bit if-you-will to 1983.
-This is, of course the year that the mighty début of METALLICA‘s excellent “Kill Em’ All” (Megaforce) album surfaced from the underground and this is still one of my favorite METALLICA albums.
+Before we get too far into my heavy metal history (and to put this CANCELLED TOUR DATE headline into perspective), let’s rewind the tape a bit if-you-will to 1983.
+This is, of course the year that the mighty début of METALLICA‘s excellent “Kill Em’ All” (Megaforce) album surfaced from the underground and this is still one of my favorite METALLICA albums.–

 I remember when I first heard the name METALLICA.
-It just had that “ring” to it.
+It had a certain “ring” to it.
 To me it best represented their crunchy “metallic” guitar sound.
 Which was something I had never heard before.
 It was so damn heavy!

-Let me also just toss in the fact that MTV was alive and trying to figure out what to do, and so we were starting to see a Heavy Metal Video here and there.
-The other new metal video show was on USA NETWORK called “Night Flight”.
+Let me also just toss in the fact that MTV was very much alive and trying to figure out what to do, and so we were starting to see a Heavy Metal Video here and there.
+The other new metal video show was on USA NETWORK called “Night Flight.”

-Looking back, I realize now that there were a whole slew of great Heavy Metal albums out there by bands that I had not yet heard of in 83′.
-There were so many amazing bands releasing great albums, such as MERCYFUL FATE (“Melissa”), RAVEN (“All for One”) and SAVATAGE (“Sirens”) for an example.
+Looking back, I realize now there were umpteen great Heavy Metal albums out there by bands that I hadn’t even heard of in 83′.
+There were so many amazing bands releasing great albums, such as:

-*I once drew this amazing cover artwork in a High School Art Class.
-Freaked out the teacher I think but I got a good grade on it and it was better than drawing some boring “still-life” crappola.
+–*I once drew this amazing cover artwork in a High School Art Class.
+It freaked out the teacher I think but I got a good grade on it and it was better than drawing some boring “still-life” crappola.
+Will scan one day.